-It’s all very well talking about ‘purpose’ and ‘values’ — but we all have bills to pay and deadlines to meet.
-Can we really live our lives with purpose and meaning?
+It’s all very well to talk about ‘purpose’ and ‘values’ — but we all have bills to pay and deadlines to meet.
+Is it really possible to live our lives with purpose and meaning?

-Two examples show why, even in the most extreme circumstances, the answer to this question is always yes.
-There is always something we can do.
+Two examples show why, even in the most extreme circumstances, the answer to this question is most definitely yes: there is always something we can do.

 As a first example, Viktor Frankl survived the Nazi concentration camps of World War II.
-When he reflected afterwards on what it was that enabled some people to survive while others did not, he realised that it was the people who had lost their sense of purpose who tended to get sick and die.
-But the people who were still able to find meaning, even in those appalling conditions, were more likely to survive.
+When he reflected afterwards on what had enabled some people to survive while others did not, he realised that the people who lost their sense of purpose tended to get sick and die.
+And the people who were able to find meaning, even in those appalling conditions, were more likely to survive.

-For Viktor Frankl, it was this ability to live our lives with purpose and meaning that made the difference between life and death.
+For Viktor Frankl, this ability to live our lives with meaning and purpose made the difference between life and death.

 .

-Now consider the story of Karim Wasfi, renowned director of the Iraqi National Symphony Orchestra.
+Now consider the story of Karim Wasfi, the renowned director of the Iraqi National Symphony Orchestra.

-When a car bomb exploded in the busy Mansour district of Baghdad, killing at least ten people and injuring 27, he asked himself what he could do.
+When a car bomb exploded in the busy Mansour district of Baghdad, in 2015, killing at least ten people and injuring 27, he asked himself what he could do.

 His answer was to take his cello and play it at the site of the bombing.